FemboyKZ/docs/docs/wiki/cs2/guides/listen.md

 1. Open your `Steam Librarty` and right-click on Counter-Strike 2, click on `Properties` (Should be the option on the bottom).

-2. In the `Launch Options` section there is a text field, add
+2. In the `Launch Options` section there is a text field, add the following to the field.

 ```txt
 -insecure +install_dlc_workshoptools_cvar 1
 ```

-to the field.

 Close the `Properties`